execuc/LCInterlocking/docs/living_hinges.md

 Living hinges
 ===========

 This tool is used to make curved laser bend surface.
-Faces of oriented part which follow are flatened and linked with living hinges.
+Faces of oriented part which follow are flattened and linked with living hinges.
 Actually curved part must have its radius center equidistant from faces.

 Procedure
 -------------